andrewdavidburt/golang-ngram-finder/README.md

 This program counts three word sequences (trigrams, a case of n-grams) in an input text, and returns the top 100 ranked sequences with counts.

 To run:
-`go run . moby-dick.txt` to count three word sequences in file.txt
+`go run . moby-dick.txt` to count three word sequences in moby-dick.txt
 `go run . file1.txt file2.txt file3.txt` to count three word sequences in file1.txt, file2.txt, and file3.txt
 `cat file.txt|go run main.go` also counts three word sequences in file.txt
 If no file is sent via command-line argument or a pipe, a message is returned explaining what the program does, and how to send it text files.